eNMS-automation/eNMS/docs/inventory/network_visualization.rst

    :align: center

 You can change the type of marker and tiles from the right-click menu.
-You can also configure, from the :guilabel:`Admin / Administration Panel` page, which are used by default when you open the view.
+You can also configure in the settings which are used by default when you open the view.

 Site View
 ---------